CuriousnTT/FlowScript/README.md

    let rx = "something";
    ```
 3. Don't use reactivity if you don't need it!
 Seriously.
 Reactivity is a lot of overhead, which you don't want to pick up when it isn't necessary.
+4. Batch changes to reactive objects!
+Every time you change a single value in a reactive object, you trigger the reactivity engine.
+If you are going to make several changes, unless something else *must* happen in-between, make them all at once by using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)!

 ## Why mimic TypeScript?
 Since FlowScript mimics but is not built on Type/JavaScript, it does not need to inherit everything from them.